 I like to include play in our unit studies because play is so important to children and helps them learn.

 I think boys need that extra added time to absorb what they have learned and playing around a bit allows them to do so.

 We like these Playmobil sets: Pirates Carrying Case Playset because the sets are detailed, they have weapons and there is a ton of open-ended play possibilities.
-We also like This set for its collection of weapons and pirate tools.

 If you don’t have a Playmobil pirate ship, you should 😉 you boys will thank you!